james3roberts/AhpConstruction/README.md

   - The avalanche burgundy is used as the font and the code is #6F263D.
   - The avalanche silver is used as the background and the code is #A2AAAD.

-## To Do list:
-   -add anchor tags to services.
-   -add anchor tags to subcontractors.
-   -add anchor tags to contact us.
-   -add anchor tags to gallery .
-   -change the color of the underlying line on links.
-   -change the hover link color.
-   -change the color after link is clicked.
-   -create page for about us.
-   -create page for subcontractors.
-   -create page for contact us.
-   -create page for gallery.
-    -fix descriptions under services.
-    -fix descriptions under subcontractors.
-    -fix descriptions under contact us.
-    -fix descriptions under gallery.
-    -play with the idea of a dropdown menue in the nav bar.